GeonNetwork/geon-ethereum/README.md

 # geon-ethereum
-Geon implementation on the Ethereum blockchain
+Geon implementation for the Ethereum blockchain.